osmfoundation/welcome-mat/docs/en/what-is-openstreetmap.md

 ---
-title: What is OpenStreetMap?
+title: &title What is OpenStreetMap?
-description: A brief intro to OpenStreetMap
+description: &description A brief introduction to OpenStreetMap

+tile:
+    sequence: 1
+    title: *title
+    description: *description
+    image:
+        src: what-is-openstreetmap.png
+        alt: A group of researchers surveying the surroundings while collecting data for mapping and taking notes
 lang: en
 ---